 I already had a world of respect for him, but seeing that was something every time he came to the San Franciso/Bay Area (which I think was also where Bret met his future wife from Italy).
 Owen once again showed his masterful rib prowess to me in 1992.
 At a NATPE mega T.V. syndication annual Convention of Network and Cable Broadcasters, we were both at WWF, and WCW (as well as other, smaller wrestling promoters with TVs like Mario and Angelo Savoldi) paid for giant booths each year to show their affiliates (when both still had syndicated TV around the country in addition to their respective cable channels) some love and support.
 Plus, WWF had a ring set up, and the only match held before those in attendance that year was Owen/Koko B Ware vs. Neidhart, and I think one of the Beverly Brothers.

 Owen pulled some elaborate ribs on not just his brother-in-law Anvil but also Koko putting cat food in Koko’s gym bag.
 Plus, even wearing a T-shirt to the ring of a cat with a bird in its mouth both in the back and walking to the ring.
-Owen there reminded me of a later Kevin Stein/Kevin Owens in the ring, mouthily jawing with his partner, opponents, anyone watching them work(wrestle).
-Not calling out spots of course but just loudly saying whatever pooped into his brain.
+Owen reminded me of a later Kevin Stein/Kevin Owens in the ring, mouthily jawing with his partner, opponents, and anyone watching them work(wrestle).
+Not calling out spots, of course, but just loudly saying whatever pooped into his brain.
 I told Kevin this after seeing him talk nonstop years later at a great as usual PWG match he had either against Chris Daniels or Samoa Joe.

 This was when early PWG was still at its very first home near the Los Angeles famous Sunset Strip section in my Los Feliz/Glendale neighborhood “borough.”
-And Kev, like Owen, was too loud to ignore talking away hilariously with his opponent and the fans.
+Like Owen, Kev was too loud to ignore talking away hilariously with his opponent and the fans.
 But always clever stuff coming from both.
 And funny as hell.
 Like Owen recounting to the fans when Kevin Von Erich teamed with Kerry in Japan.
 Kevin years earlier apparently didn’t know that most Japanese puroresu fans knew English(possibly even learning it, so they knew what the Gaijin/foreigners were saying in-ring, in promos on tv, etc.).

 So he yelled out IN ENGLISH at the other tag team(I think it was to Riki Choshu? and Super Machine or Massa Saito) at Korakuen, “Kerry’s going to do the Discus(punch), and you better sell BIG!”
 Out loud.
 So loud, all the fans heard it.
 The fans(and the boys in the back) seemed to laugh all in unison, and Kevin later said he felt a bit embarrassed to have exposed the biz like this in the ’80s.
 Owen loved that story but never relayed it to the marks.
 Owens’s ribs were all over the place, though.

-From I think to teach even Corny/Jim Cornette how best to pull a fake phone rib to the locker room stuff like itching powder in a jock and trunks or Ben Gay in/on sunglasses and doo-rag or cap of someone set to go out and wrestle.
+I think to teach even Corny/Jim Cornette how best to pull a fake phone rib to the locker room stuff like itching powder in a jock and trunks or Ben Gay in/on sunglasses doo-rag or cap of someone set to go out and wrestle.
 And he was the only one I’m aware of with the balls to pull a rib on legit tough guy Curt Hennig who most knew(ala Peter Maivia, Billy Robinson, Haku, Scott Steiner) you didn’t mess with.

 I was a family photographer for the family on 12/15/95 in Calgary for both the private 80th birthday party for Stu as well as what they said was the 45th anniversary of his essential and grand Stampede promotion.
-Stampede had a long working relationship with many Japanese, the U.S. and European promotions and young green(i.e. “piss”) boys, particularly form NJPW like super young Keichi “Lyger” Yamada, Hiroshi Hase, Keiji Muto, and others came thru so the Harts could finesse them.
+Stampede had a long working relationship with many Japanese, the U.S., and European promotions and young green(i.e., “piss”) boys, particularly form NJPW like super young Keichi “Lyger” Yamada, Hiroshi Hase, Keiji Muto, and others came thru so the Harts could finesse them.
 And of course, with the magazines I wrote and shot for documenting their success outside of Japan, they returned as more accomplished and polished conquerors.

 The loving family man.
 The smiling prankster(another repeat rib of his was calling/waking up a wrestler-not Hansen; at 2 am acting as the hotel manager and telling them their credit card was denied and that he or she had to vacate their room immediately or the cops would throw them out) and of course the ultimate in-ring athlete.
 The great friend and the guy who always stood up for himself when he felt things weren’t right or ethical.
 The hero, even seconds before we lost him.